-Successful completion of the College's General Education Program requirements or their equivalents.
-Postgraduates who do not meet these requirements by nature of their baccalaureate degree may be required to supplement their coursework to meet licensure requirements.

-- 2. Fulfillment of the requirements for a major in an approved discipline.
+- Successful completion of the College's General Education Program requirements or their equivalents.
+Postgraduates who do not meet these requirements by nature of their baccalaureate degree may be required to supplement their coursework to meet licensure requirements. - 2.
+Fulfillment of the requirements for a major in an approved discipline.
 Postgraduates are expected to complete any requirements for a Major appropriate to their area(s) of specialization but lacking in their prior education experience. - 3.
 Successful completion of all course requirements with a cumulative grade point average of 2.5 or higher. - 4.
 Successful completion of the student teaching experience. - 5.
 Competence in the following areas as determined through field experience and student teaching performance: (a) teaching strategies, (b) classroom management, (c) expertise in the area of human development and relationships, and (d) personal and professional attributes and dispositions. - 6.
-Passing scores on each test of PRAXIS series as required by the North Carolina State Board of Education.
-Specialty area exams must be taken before or during student teaching, or licensure will be delayed.
+Completion of PRAXIS series as required by the North Carolina State Board of Education.